lucasvr/hdf5-udf/README.md

 to learn more about the APIs behind the `lib` interface.

+# Support for HDF5 groups

+HDF5-UDF also supports datasets stored in a non-flat hierarchy.
+The API accepts dataset names that are prefixed by their group names, as in `lib.getData("/group/name/dataset")`.
+It is also possible to store a UDF dataset on a given group by using the same syntax on the command line, such as `/group/name/dataset:resolution:datatype`.
+Note that the given group must already
+exist: `hdf5-udf` will not attempt to create them for you.

 # Configuration and execution

 If the program has been installed to a directory other than `/usr/local`, then